HypothesisWorks/hypothesis/guides/api-style.rst

-  of the other) are fine, but when this happens the behaviour of defaults should automatically be adjusted. e.g. if the normal default of an argument would become invalid, the function should still do the right thing if that
+  of the other) are fine, but when this happens the behaviour of defaults should automatically be adjusted. e.g. if the normal default of an argument would become invalid, the function should still do the right thing if that default is used.
+* Where the actual default used depends on other arguments, the default parameter should be None.
 * It's worth thinking about the order of arguments: the first one or two arguments are likely to be passed positionally, so try to put values there where this is useful and not too confusing.